Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 ```

 ### Creating entities
-Create entities in the table.
-The properties
+Create entities in the table:

 ```python
 from azure.data.tables import TableServiceClient